US to expand combat training for Ukrainian troops - ExBulletin

 A wide range of Ukrainian troop training is carried out in a number of locations across Europe, by the United States, the British and other allies.
 It has, for the most part, focused on weapon systems, logistics and other Western equipment.

 The expanded US effort will be carried out by the US Army Europe Africas 7th Army Training Command.
-This follows the Pentagon’s announcement early last month of the creation of a security assistance headquarters in Germany that will oversee all arms transfers and military training for Ukraine.
+This follows the Pentagon’s announcement early last month that it was establishing a security assistance headquarters in Germany that will oversee all arms transfers and military training for Ukraine.

 The new command post, called Security Assistance Group Ukraine, signals a more permanent, long-term program to continue assisting Kyiv in its fight against Russia.